samgomena/Classwork/350/RUNDOWN.md

 #### Overview

-Starting with a requirement to analyze three algorithms: merge sort, selection sort, and a third of our choice the analysis would then be to run each sorting algorithm on arrays of various lengths and measure the amount of time it took for them to sort them.
+Starting with a requirement to analyze three algorithms: merge sort, selection sort, and a third of our choice.
+Analysis was then performed by temporally benchmarking each sorting algorithm on arrays of increasing size while measuring the amount of time it took to sort them.

 Before talking about the results, we should clarify the testing procedure.